davejachimiak/davejachimiak.github.io/_posts/2015-09-14-a-tip-for-testing-dom-performance.markdown

 <div id="append-child-good" style="left:-10000px;position:absolute;"></div>

 Consider the first example.
 Most modern browsers append 100 “hi”s at the same time.
-The time printed in the console would be way too short.
-This is because those browsers gather DOM writes in synchronous code.
-They execute a layout after it’s completely evaluated.
-Some reads of node properties, like `element.clientHeight`, will trigger layouts in synchronous code.
-More below.
+They gather DOM writes in synchrnous code, even if triggered by DOM events.
+Those browsers execute a layout after the code is completely evaluated.

 The second example executes a layout every time our simulated user clicks the `#add-element` element.
 It gives us a time we can compare to a speed test of another implementation of the same functionality.

-This isn’t to say that an event should execute only one layout should for each user interaction.
 Some bad DOM performance occurs when a single user action triggers many layouts.
-You’ll want to account for all those layouts in your measurement.
-You’ll see many layouts executed for certain reads of nodes.
-For example, calling `clientHeight` on some element between 2 DOM writes will trigger two layouts.
-The first is for the browser to figure out the client height of the element after the first write.
-The second is to display the result of the second write.
+So you’ll want to account for all those layouts in your measurement.
+Many layouts are executed if you call certain properties on elements between statements that write to the DOM.
+For example, calling `clientHeight` on an element between 2 DOM writes will trigger two layouts.

+{% highlight javascript %}
+var root = document.getElementById('root');
+var child = document.createElement('div');

+root.appendChild(child);

+var childHeight = child.clientHeight;

+child.style.height = (childHeight * 2) + 'px';
+{% endhighlight %}

+To determine the client height, the browser triggers a layout when `child.clientHeight` is evaluated.
+Then the browser triggers another layout when the code is done executing.

 ### Further reading